 For your business to grow, it’s essential to have qualified many leads in your sales funnel, nurturing them, and eventually converting leads into customers.

 This is where social media lead generation comes into play.
 Social media lead generation is about using strategic marketing tactics to generate more leads and grow your sales funnel with the help of social platforms.

-Using your brand and employee’s social media channels to connect with leads, develop a genuine connection, and engage with them in order to transform them into prospects and paying customers.
+Create social media content that you spread across your brand’s and employee’s channels.
+This allows you to connect with leads, develop a genuine connection, and engage with them in order to transform them into prospects and paying customers.
 Consumers like to interact with brands on social media, and 69% of people say that messaging a brand increases their levels of brand trust.